borispovod/crypti-docs/DockerInstall.md

 docker run -d --restart=always -p 0.0.0.0:8040:8040 0.0.0.0:443:443 secure_node
 ```

-Browse to the web client.
-You should now be able to use a secured connection.
+Open the web client.
+You should now have an SSL enabled connection.

-## 6. Useful Commands
+## 6. Available Commands

+Listed below, are the available commands, which can be used to manage your docker container.

 To see a list of running docker containers: